 Summer School

-This course is based on a similar theme to "Alice's Garden" the Residential Course run in Mevagissy.
-Our inspiration for this week will rely on source material you have gathered from your own observational drawings, photos, books, magazine cuttings etc. together with text from garden themed books and poetry.
+This course was a combination of the "Gardens" and "Beach" Residential Courses run in Mevagissy.
+Inspiration for this week came from source material gathered before the course from observational drawings, photos, books, magazine cuttings etc. together with text from garden themed books and poetry.

 Learn a little about the history of the oldest dye known to man.
 Set up an indigo vat and use traditional techniques including tie and dye with a range of materials, clamping and pleating to create a range of beautiful blue fabrics.